mk-fg/games/README.rst

 - ReducedResearchX

-  Mod to reduce all research costs by somewhat complicated formula, designed to keep early-game tech costs pretty-much as-is, but have massive reductions for late-game techs.
+  Local mod to reduce all research costs by somewhat complicated formula, designed to keep early-game tech costs pretty-much as-is, but have massive reductions for late-game techs.

   Formula (python3): ``cost = lambda v: (a + max(0,v-a)*b**(v/(v+c)))``